2022 Issues in Florida

 Taking a Stand on the Issues

 We support “fairness in compensation, equitable access and advancement in employment, and vigorous enforcement of employment antidiscrimination…we are fighting to end the Pay Gap … .”
-Get quick facts about gender pay.
+Read more about AAUW’s stand.

 For specifics about the economic security of working Black women, Hispanic women, and the elderly in Florida, read the research by Mary Gatta, sociology professor in The City University of New York.